Loud Dam: Namesake

-Loud Dam is named after the Loud lumber family, particularly Edward F. Loud, who had done extensive lumber business along the Au Sable and bought up most of the cutover Au Sable lands between 1900-06, then later partnered with company founder William Foote and others to build the Au Sable hydros.
+Loud Dam is named after the Loud lumber family, particularly Edward F. Loud, who had done extensive lumber business along the Au Sable and bought up most of the cutover Au Sable lands between 1900 and 1906, then later partnered with company founder William Foote and others to build the Au Sable hydros.
 Loud owned most of the lands on the Au Sable River from Mio to Oscoda prior to selling them to the power company in 1909.
 Loud retired after helping to promote the Au Sable River hydro-electric power development and he and his wife bought and developed Loud Island, a 30-acre summer retreat in the heart of Van Etten Lake just two miles from the shores of Lake Huron, near the city of Oscoda, in northeastern Michigan.
 Edward Francis Loud was the son of 19th century Oscoda lumber tycoon Henry M. Loud.
 The Detroit Free Press described the Loud family lumber business, H.M.
 Loud Co., as one of the state's richest lumbar companies.
-Upon his death in January of 1952, newspapers in Maine, Michigan, and New York ran stories including the New York Times (Jan 20, 1952, Pg 84) who ran an article about Loud with the headline "LUMBER 'KING' DIES AT 93".
+Upon his death in January 1952, newspapers in Maine, Michigan, and New York ran stories including the New York Times (Jan 20, 1952, Pg 84) who ran an article about Loud with the headline "LUMBER 'KING' DIES AT 93".
 The Daily News in New York City said (Jan 20, 1952, pg 71), "one of the last of Michigan's lumber kings, died today."